Frequently Asked Questions

 Do you stud out your male dogs?

-Our male dogs are available to stud to approved poodles with full DNA and OFA health testing.
-Proof of health testing and a negative brucellosis test will be required before a breeding occurs.
+Our male dogs are available to stud to approved poodles with DNA and OFA health testing.
+Please contact us for more info.

 Do you sell breeding dogs?

 Most of our puppies are sold on a non-breeding contract and a limited CKC registration if they are registerable.
 We do sell puppies as future breeding dogs, however you must declare that in advance as there will be other questions asked and references required for those intending to breed.
 There will also be a separate contract to be signed.
 We want to make sure that only the best puppies go on to be breeders so there may be less of a selection available if not all pups in a litter are breeding quality.
 We also do not guarantee their breeding quality or ability past 8 weeks so the puppy cannot be returned solely because it is not able to be bred.
 If you are an established breeder there will be some questions asked to ensure that your ethics are in line with ours.
 Breeding rights for a puppy will incur an additional cost depending on the dog.

 If you are wanting to get into breeding and have little to no experience we require that you accept mentorship so that we can ensure that the puppy you receive from us is healthy enough for breeding and is bred ethically.
 Breeding dogs is hard work and when done correctly does not make for much profit.

 We are also open to co-owning a breeding dog if you are wanting to get into breeding without the full commitment.